/

 We call bullsh*t.
 Getting a child to stay in the tub for even five minutes: Impossible.

-6. Alligator Baby “Then the people baby reached up and bit the gorilla on the nose, and the gorilla yelled, ‘Aaaaaaaahhhhhaaaaa!’ and handed the baby to Kristen.
+“Then the people baby reached up and bit the gorilla on the nose, and the gorilla yelled, ‘Aaaaaaaahhhhhaaaaa!’ and handed the baby to Kristen.

 Kristen jumped on her bicycle and pedalled home.”

 It’s all absurd here: Dad wakes with a start in the middle of the night to drive labouring mom, not to the hospital, but to the zoo to deliver their baby.
-Mom and dad are so taken by exhaustion, so flooded with endorphins, that they swaddle the wrong baby and head home.
+Mom and Dad are so taken by exhaustion, so flooded with endorphins, that they swaddle the wrong baby and head home.
 To their daughter, Kristen, they present an alligator baby first, a seal baby second and a gorilla baby third.
 The animals bust out of the zoo and crash down the door to retrieve their kin.
 Kristen is the one who sets it all right: Cycling to the zoo in the dark, a flashlight strapped to her head (not weird: Phew, she’s wearing a helmet!), to finally get her baby brother.

-7. Down the drain “’Well,’ said Adam, “I might pull the plug if you got me an enormous hamburger.’
+“Well,’ said Adam, “I might pull the plug if you got me an enormous hamburger.’

 So Adam’s father drove to the hamburger store and bought an enormous hamburger for Adam.
 Then he came back, opened the bathroom door really fast, and threw in the hamburger before the water could get out.

-Then he yelled really loud, ‘Adam!
-Pull the plug!’”
+Then he yelled really loud, 'Adam!
+Pull the plug!'

 Adam gets filthy and then floods the bathroom when his dad insists he have a bath (there are a lot of dirty kids in baths in Robert Munsch stories).
 Adam bribes his father for a burger (and a skateboard and sneakers) before he’ll agree to drain the tub.
 Dude, you left your drowning kid to go to the hamburger store?!
 Why not just call Uber Eats?

-8. No Clean Clothes “When Lacey got to school, she ran inside and yelled, ‘Teacher!
+“When Lacey got to school, she ran inside and yelled, ‘Teacher!
 Teacher!
 Look!
 I got a kitty-cat kiss.
 I got a doggie kiss.
 I got an eagle kiss.
 I got a moose kiss—all because of my Wonderful Grandma Shirt!’

 ‘Neat,’ said her teacher.
 ‘But maybe you should go and wash.
 Your hair is full of green moose slime.’

 The next to come were the boys.
-They had shaved their heads and they were bald.
+They had shaved their heads, and they were bald.

 The next to come were the girls.
-They had shaved their heads and they were bald.
+They had shaved their heads, and they were bald.

 The last person to come was Stephanie, and she had…a nice little ponytail coming right out the back.”

-10. The Paper Bag Princess “’Ronald,’ said Elizabeth, ‘your clothes are really pretty and your hair is very neat.
+“Ronald,’ said Elizabeth, ‘your clothes are really pretty and your hair is very neat.
 You look like a real prince, but you are a bum.’

 They didn’t get married after all.”

 Girl outsmarts a fire-breathing dragon, rescues her crush from the castle and tells him to take a hike when he’s ungrateful.
 All while wearing a paper sack.
 Nothing at all weird here, actually.
-This princess is boss.
+This princess is a boss.

-11. Thomas’ Snowsuit “So the principal picked up Thomas in one hand, he picked up the teacher in the other hand, and he tried to get them back into their clothes.
+“So the principal picked up Thomas in one hand, he picked up the teacher in the other hand, and he tried to get them back into their clothes.
 When he was done, the principal was wearing the teacher’s dress, the teacher was wearing the principal’s suit, and Thomas was still in his underwear.”

 So many issues.
-This story was written in 1985, when all phones were rotary, children could sneak into fire engines and teachers could swap clothes in the middle of a school day.
+This story was written in 1985, when all phones were rotary, children could sneak into fire engines, and teachers could swap clothes in the middle of a school day.

-12. I’ll love you forever “If all the lights in her son’s house were out, she opened his bedroom window, crawled across the floor, and looked up over the side of his bed.”
+“If all the lights in her son’s house were out, she opened his bedroom window, crawled across the floor, and looked up over the side of his bed.”

 His mother drives across town with a ladder strapped to the roof of her car, climbs in his second-storey window and crawls across the floor to watch him sleep.
-I’ll love you forever is probably Munsch’s best-known, most-sold book and people like to gush about how it, like, totally makes them cry.
-But it’s about a stalker mom, plain and simple!
-Of course, real Munsch fans know that this book was actually written to honour Munsch's stillborn babies, so as far-fetched as the plotline is, its message of parental love is nonetheless poignant.
+Love You Forever is probably Munsch’s best-known, most-sold book, and people like to gush about how it, like, totally makes them cry.

 We are not questioning the existence of predatory mud puddles that jump upon and cover children.
 No doubt they do exist.
 However, we do not believe they are easily cowed by a smelly bar of yellow soap.
 That mud puddle will find your kid.
 Every.
 Single.
 Time.

-14. Millicent and the Wind “’Wind,’ said Millicent, ‘you blow through the hair of every child everywhere in the world.
+“Wind,’ said Millicent, ‘you blow through the hair of every child everywhere in the world.
 Can you find me someone to play tag with?’

 ‘Boy or girl?’ said the wind.